For

 Project Scope

-Factory International, Manchester’s landmark cultural venue provides state of the art flexibly performance spaces that can be adapted to suit the brief.
+Factory International, Manchester’s landmark cultural venue provides state of the art flexible performance spaces that can be adapted to suit the brief.

-The bar area, within the building’s main entrance hall, needed the same level of flexibility, to accommodate the huge variety of events that the building hosts.
+The bar areas, spread across three floors within the building, needed the same level of flexibility, to accommodate the huge variety of events that the building hosts.

 The Problem